tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

    :alt: Taxes configuration

-Do the same for all the sales taxes that the company needs, either those that come by default in Odoo, or those that you add that are necessary for your company bill.
+Do the same for all the sales taxes that the company needs, either those that come by default in CoquiAPPs, or those that you add that are necessary for your company bill.

 .. tip::
    For the 0% VAT tax, select the option :guilabel:`Tasa` within the :guilabel:`Factor Type` field.
    For the 0% VAT **exempt** tax, select the option :guilabel:`Exento` instead of :guilabel:`Tasa` within the :guilabel:`Factor Type` field.

-When registering a payment, Odoo will carry out the movement of taxes from the **Cash Basis Transition Account** to the account set in the **Definition** tab.
+When registering a payment, CoquiAPPs will carry out the movement of taxes from the **Cash Basis Transition Account** to the account set in the **Definition** tab.
 For such movement, a tax base account will be used ("Base Imponible de Impuestos en Base a Flujo de Efectivo" - **do not eliminate this account**) in the Journal Entry when reclassifying taxes.